FluegelsApps/iot-utilities/docs/main/client_configuration.md

 ---

-The IoT transport profile defines the Aruba IoT Interface API settings (some settings also influence the radios side - input filters, but this is a detail that have to be covert in the details section)
+The IoT transport profile defines the Aruba IoT interface upstream settings (some settings also influence the radios side - input filters, but this is a detail that have to be covert in the details section).

 Performance and limitations (e.g. max 4 IoT transport profiles per AP group)